How to implement diverse data layout and display with the `for` loop tag in AnQi CMS?

 {% endarchiveList %}

-• emptytagsWhen the data set is empty, we may not want the page to show a blank space, but to display a friendly prompt message instead.emptyTags can elegantly handle this situation.
+• emptyTagWhen the data set is empty, we may not want the page to display a blank space, but to show a friendly prompt message instead.emptyThe label can elegantly handle this situation.

 {% archiveList emptyArticles with type="list" categoryId="999" %} {# 假设此分类下无文章 #}